tuinannan/PRIME-SCOPE/primetime/README.md

 ### PrimeBot Evaluating the Measurements

-This step analyses the log file created by the execution and filters the best performing patterns by their effectiveness of setting the eviction candidate correctly or by the execution time of doing it.
-The output file can be used as an input file for a new `execution` command (described above) for iteratively searching for best performing patterns.
+This step analyses the log file created by the execution and filters the best-performing patterns by their effectiveness of setting the eviction candidate correctly or by the execution time of doing it.
+The output file can be used as an input file for a new `execution` command (described above) for iteratively searching for best-performing patterns.
 Indeed the iterative execution can be observed in the `execute_PS.sh` file.

 ___

 ## PrimeTime for Prime+Probe

 For `Prime+Probe`, an additional `execute_PP.sh` is provided.
-In this case, high EV rate is needed, while EVC rate is unimportant.
-As it does not require a high EVC rate, it works with loose constraints, so it finds the prime patterns in shorter time.
+In this case, a high EV rate is needed, while the EVC rate is unimportant.
+As it does not require a high EVC rate, it works with looser constraints, so it finds the prime patterns in a shorter time.